callstats-io/AppRTCMobile_android/README.md

 ### Provide credentials

-- Get callstats application id, key id, and token.
+- Get callstats ``` application id, key id, and token ```.
 You can hardcoded the token, or use third party server to generate the token and authentication.
 - Apply changes in ```CsioSHIM.java```

 ### Build and run the android application